3d-partons/partons/doc/markdown/partons_with_vm.md

 ## VT-x is disabled {#vm_tips_Vtx}

 Sometimes the processor virtualization support is disabled, so a virtual machine can not be open properly and the following (or similar) error is returned by VirtualBox: `VT-x is disabled in the BIOS`.
 This may happen in particular if you are using either a laptop or an old desktop computer.
-To enable the virtualization support open Bios and look for `Intel Vitualization Technology`, `AMD-V` or similar option.
+To enable the virtualization support open Bios and look for `Intel Vitualization Technology`, `AMD-V` or a similar option.
 Do this operation carefully - you do not want to mess with Bios!

 ## No network connection {#vm_tips_noNet}